 On February 14, 1996, The Board of Directors approved certain amendments to the Amended and Restated 1989 Stock Incentive Plan (the "Stock Incentive Plan" or "Plan"), subject to the approval thereof by the stockholders of the Company.
 These proposed amendments would increase the number of shares available for grants from 200,000 to 400,000 shares, and would extend the duration of the Stock Incentive Plan from February 16, 1999, to February 16, 2001.
-A copy of the Stock Incentive Plan, as proposed to be amended, is attached hereto as Exhibit B.
+A copy of the Stock Incentive Plan, amended as proposed, is attached hereto as Exhibit B.